-I would like to start the first part of this post with the Shiva Kavacham stotram.
-Why start this post with the Shiva Kavacham stotram – one may ask?
+I would like to start the first part of this post with the Shiva Kavacham.
+Why start this post with the Shiva Kavacham – one may ask?
 It is not one of the well known techniques like the Power of Purity or 360°.
 It is a lesser known technique – a new kid on the block.
 Hence, it is a good first choice since we can bring it to people’s notice.
-Secondly, it is exclusive and the condition for exclusivity is the fundamental tenet of the Guru principle – Bhaav (devotion).
+Secondly, it is exclusive and the condition for exclusivity is the fundamental tenet of the Guru principle – Bhaav.
 Putting both together, there is a certain aspirational quality about exclusivity that makes people strive harder in their spiritual practices. 🙂

-A brief overview and background on the Shiva Kavacham Stotram.
-The Shiva Kavacham stotram recited by Mohanji is a very powerful experience to every listener.
+A brief overview and background on the Shiva Kavacham.
+The Shiva Kavacham recited by Mohanji is a very powerful experience to every listener.
 Mohanji has repeatedly said that there is nothing beyond it.
-It is for merging with the formless brightness aspect of Shiva; the manifested and unmanifested united.
+It is for merging with the aspect of Shiva which is formless brightness – the manifested and unmanifested together.

-Biba Mohan from Serbia shared this beautiful experience from the UK Retreat in July 2015: “I will never forget a lovely little wooden hut called ‘Gidney hut’ in the Gilwell Park near London in which our Retreat group recently experienced a true explosion of energy and Grace – Shiva Kavacham after Shaktipat (energy transfer), followed by Sai aarati (ritual worship) while in Mohanji’s expanded presence created the ground for a take off into a most blissful inner state.
-Body as if turned into a stone statue, mind in perfect stillness, consciousness expanded, as if pulled upward I suddenly got immersed into the purest vibrant Love – no words can describe the magnificence of such a state.
-For a second the eyes of Shirdi Baba appeared in my inner vision and then tears, warm tears of eternal gratitude was all that moved over my otherwise frozen body… While Shirdi aarati was on I made a feeble attempt to get back into the body and get up to join Mohanji, but the body would not move, not even one finger.
+Biba Mohan from Serbia shared this beautiful experience from the UK Retreat in July 2015: “I will never forget the lovely little wooden ‘Gidney hut’ in Gilwell Park near London in which our retreat group recently experienced a true explosion of energy and Grace – Shiva Kavacham after Shaktipat (energy transfer), followed by Sai aarati (ritual worship) while in Mohanji’s expanded presence created the ground for a take off into a most blissful inner state.
+My body as if turned into a stone statue, mind in perfect stillness, consciousness expanded, as if pulled upward I suddenly got immersed into the purest vibrant Love – no words can describe the magnificence of such a state.
+For a second, the eyes of Shirdi Baba appeared in my inner vision and then tears, warm tears of eternal gratitude were all that moved over my otherwise frozen body.
+While the Shirdi aarati was playing, I made a feeble attempt to get back into the body and get up to join Mohanji, but the body would not move, not even one finger.
 And deep inside I did not want to leave this blissful state, for nothing that one can experience in the physical world can ever come close to it.
-It was more than an hour or so later that I could slowly come out – strong sensations in the heart chakra (energy center) followed, tears of gratitude that soon turned into loud sobbing (for no reason known to mind), continuous shivers, and waves of great awe and gratitude… The golden colors on this image will always warm my heart – the Grace of Sai and Mohanji that transcends all the boundaries of human existence..
+It was more than an hour or so later that I could slowly come out – strong sensations in the heart chakra (energy center) followed, tears of gratitude that soon turned into loud sobbing (for no reason known to mind), continuous shivers, and waves of great awe and gratitude.
+The golden colors on this image will always warm my heart – the Grace of Sai and Mohanji that transcends all the boundaries of human existence..
 Deepest pranaams (salutations) into eternity, Biba”

-Swami Mohan Bhaktananda (known as Yashik Singh in an earlier life :-)) from Durban, South Africa related the following experience with the Kavacham –
+Swami Mohan Bhaktananda from Durban, South Africa related the following experience with the Shiva Kavacham –

 Jay from Dubai, UAE shared his experience with the Siva Kavacham –